eBikes.org is supported by readers. When you buy with our links, we may earn a commission at no cost to you.

 MOTOR TYPE

 Unapologetically an off-road monster, the Optibike Everest R22 is possibly the most extreme electric mountain bike on the market today.
-With a 3.26 kWh battery system, a 1.7 kW mid-drive motor, and a variety of components to allow serious off-road riding, this is an electric mountain bike beast best kept chained.
+With a 3.26 kWh battery system, a 1.7 kW mid-drive motor, and a variety of components to allow serious off-road riding, this is an electric mountain bike beast that can only be tamed by adventure-seeking riders.

 Ideal for...